sima-njf/Machine-Learning-on-UV-plasmonic-engineered-Auto-Fluorescence-Time-Decay-Series-AFTDS-/README.md

-# Machine Learning on UV Plasmonic-Engineered Auto Fluorescence Time Decay Series (AFTDS)
+# Machine Learning on UV Plasmonic-Engineered Auto Fluorescence Time Decay Series (AFTDS) and AF-in-Solution

 This repository contains the full ML pipeline for classifying monoamine neurotransmitters—dopamine (DA), norepinephrine (NE), and DOPAC—using UV plasmonic-enhanced fluorescence and time-series decay data.